Runner's Knee vs Jumper's Knee

 Conclusion

-Runner's Knee and Jumper's Knee are not specific conditions and are just terms used to describe pain symptoms, overuse and other conditions.
+Runner's Knee and Jumper's Knee are not specific conditions and are just terms used to describe knee pain symptoms, overuse and other conditions.
 They have very different causes and similar symptoms so a proper diagnosis is needed for treatment.

 Runner's Knee usually refers to damage to the patella whereas Jumper's Knee refers to damage to the patellar tendon